J-CF-Leung/Study_Vault/Physics/Condensed matter physics/Berry phases in electronic structure theory.md

 - They suggest that _quantisation and topology_ play a significant role

-# Quantisation in polarisation and surface charge
+# Quantisation in charges and currents
 - The _classical definition_ of [[Electromagnetism#Polarisation and bound charge density|Polarisation]] $\bm{P}$ is _dipole moment per unit volume_:
 $$\bm{P}=\frac{\bm{p}}{V_\text{cell}}=\frac{1}{V_\text{cell}}\int_\text{cell}\bm{r}\,\rho(\bm{r})\,d^3\bm{r}$$
 - The _first equality assumes_ the solid can be _decomposed_ into _polarised atoms/molecules_, separated by _charge-free regions_